Critical care video consults

 Access the user guide

-If you are a user of STARS critical care video consults, or would like to understand better how the process works, access our user documentation below.
+If you are a user of STARS Virtual Care, or would like to understand better how the process works, access our user documentation below.

 Frequently asked questions